 Is the humidity in your crawl space becoming a problem?
-Then find out which ventilation method will be best for your home in this article.
+Then read on to find out which ventilation method will be best for your home.

 Making your crawl space a healthy environment is a tricky feat.
 In the summer, the humidity in the atmosphere leads to damp and mold spore growth.
 In the winter, the moisture in the air leads to more dampness and, you’ve guessed it, more mold spore growth.
 What can you do to stop the trend?